 - Perks: These are pretty and come with a sturdy cover (usually with pockets too).

 I recommend having these sections for a nice & uncomplicated planning system.
 Everything from the “Main Sections” is the core of every DIY planner.
 You can paint the layouts yourself, use a store-bought planner or get printable templates (which I recommend the most).

-P. S. If you need visual inspiration, or if you want to try a printable planner, click on any listed section to see a fitting product at the ShineSheets store
+P. S. If you need visual inspiration, or if you want to try a printable planner, check any listed section to see a fitting product at the ShineSheets store

 These planners control your time, calendar, tasks, health & finances – the main things to plan if you need more balance & order in your life: